Making An Entrance

 For homes with very large front yards, incorporating gated entries, low walls, planting, and focal points such as boulders or sculpture can enhance interest on the longer journey to the front door.
 When incorporating these kinds of elements, it’s crucial that they enhance the entrance instead of hiding it or distracting from it.
 A gate can lend a real sense of charm to a more Traditional home, and creates a kind of entrance-before-the-entrance which leads visitors into a front yard that feels instantly like an extension of the home.

-For a house with a lower profile and more casual feel, such as a Ranch home or single-story Spanish Revival, a more meandering path often feels best, provided one can see the front door from where the path meets the street.
+For a house with a lower profile and more casual feel, a more meandering path often feels best, provided one can see the front door from where the path meets the street.
 Just because an entrance is more casual does NOT mean it has to be boring!
-Matching materials with the exterior of the house, like the used brick in the landscape above, gives the path a seamless effect.
-The curved brick patio below creates informal elegance for a restored Farmhouse, and is carried through into the interior for an awesome authentic touch.
+Matching materials with the exterior of the house, gives the path a seamless effect.
+The curved path below creates informal elegance and is carried through into the interior for an awesome authentic touch.

 We hope that these possibilities excite and inspire you to take some extra time on your entrance this New Year.
 However you choose to define it, remember that the threshold to your home is as important and personal as everything that lies inside.
 Be boundless and creative when making your entrance!
 Unique to your home and unique to you, the most important part is that you love it.

 Do you have a New Year’s resolution for a new landscape?
-We are currently booking Landscape Architecture consultations for the 2020 design season.
-Contact our office and let’s get started talking possibility.
+We are currently booking Landscape Architecture consultations for the 2023 design season.
+Contact our office and let’s talk possibilities.